Builder68/OpenEarlyMacsRAMexpansion/README.md

 ### HANDLING OF THE ONBOARD MEMORY BANK

 The onboard memory bank consists of 16 ICs of either 256Kbitx1bit (Macintosh 512K/KE) or 64Kbitx1bit (Macintosh 128K).
-The expansion board (version 3.0) has a DIP switch that enables the option to include or exclude this memory bank withing the 4MB of RAM.
+The expansion board has a DIP switch that enables the option to include or exclude this memory bank withing the 4MB of RAM.

 On Mac 128K, the system memory bank must always be excluded.
 On Mac 512K/KE, it's optional.
-Excluding the aging onboard memory bank may reduce overall energy consumption and heat generated by the logic board.

 ### STANDARD REFRESH CYCLES MODE

 The standard refresh mode is the stock method used by the Mac 128/512/KE to generate DRAM refresh cycles.
 Although the system memory ICs are 256 cycles/4ms, the ICs used in this RAM expansion board (AS4C1256KFO / 512 refresh cycles / 8ms), work perfectly!.

 Somehow, these ICs are correctly refreshed within 8 ms in all their rows range, making them compatible with the system refresh circuitry.
 This refresh cycle mode has been working in the expansion board prototype installed on my Macintosh 512K without any kind of issues.
 Using the default refresh mode requires fewer signals from the logic board, reducing the number wires needed to the board and some components no need to be populated in the auxiliary board.
 (U1, U2, and U3 can be omitted.)